Cash only for pass purchases today

 Sherwood Park, Alberta T8A 3W7

-- Advantage Parking - Transit's new paid parking program is now available at the Bethel Transit Terminal.
+- Advantage Parking - There are changes to Transit's paid parking program available at the Bethel Transit Terminal.
 More about this optional program .

 - Want updates on significant transit disruptions or news?
 Follow #sctransit on twitter.

 - Please help us make your transit trip more pleasant and lead by example.
 Be a courteous commuter by following these helpful behaviours.